davetgerrard/GenomicLayers/README.md

 The performance of the different scoring metrics is dependent on the relative numbers of TP and TN.
 When searching for small regions in a large chromosome, TP/TN is very low.

 It is also not obvious whether the 'standard' scoring metrics are any better than the custom method I came up with.
+What is more important, starting transcription around about the right place, or preventing transcription in the wrong place?

+__TODO__ Functions to inspect output factorSets from above runs.
+Are they targeting randomd DNA?
+Would a larger number of factors get better scores?
+More layers?
+__TODO__ Implement factor abundance on a scale from 0 to max.
+Then mods can be applied by the proportion of each factor.
+Factor abundances can mutate.

 __2015-12-18__ Using accuracy (acc) as scoring method